 At Goffs we Promote British Values actively through our everyday practice.

-At Goffs Academy you vote for your representatives for the student parliament
+At Goffs Academy students vote for their representatives for the Student Parliament

 At Goffs everyone gets a first-hand experience of the justice system in our popular curriculum enrichment day, Prison me?
 No Way!

 Our Academy rules were created by our Student Parliament

 Respect is one of the core values at Goffs, repeated both in our motto and rules.
 It is also a basic value in our society.
 We are all different but we accept and respect each other for our differences.

 We may not always agree but we respect each other’s thoughts, feelings and right to be different